 There are deeper implications here for contemporary America as well.
 For instance, I myself am struck by the similarities between America's illegal, immoral, atrocity-laced wars of invasion against the indigenous people of North America in the 19th century, and America's illegal, immoral, atrocity-laced wars of invasion against the indigenous peoples of Iraq and Afghanistan in the 21st century.
 I am also struck by the fact that America's long record of hideous atrocities against native peoples -- spanning centuries and continents -- has been creating mujahidin for centuries, for Sitting Bull and Crazy Horse were as much a holy warriors against America as the suicide bombers in Kabul and Baghdad today.

-Seems to me that this is a little blemish America might want to eventually take a look at and correct -- before it disappears into the dustbin of history, to be remembered only as a nation unworthy of democracy.
-What strikes you?
+Seems to me this is a little blemish that America might want to eventually take a look at and correct -- before it disappears into the dustbin of history, to be remembered only as a nation unworthy of democracy.

 -- Bruce Brown